Mirroring Mobile Devices to Displays

 Display your device(s) wirelessly to screens using Mirroring 360

-For security reasons the receiver functionality it's only available in the designated AV lectern PCs.
+This functionality it's only available in the designated AV lectern PCs and selected meeting rooms.

 Currently available in centrally bookable classrooms/lecture theatres, Digital Arts and Humanities Active Learning Space, Library Creative Zone and in selected meeting spaces.

 If Mirroring 360 receiver application isn’t already running on the PC, start it by clicking on the desktop shortcut.
 If there is no shortcut visible, search for ‘Mirroring 360’ in Windows and open.
 Then select for the QR code to display (see below).